 Your acceptance into the program signals your willingness to...

-- include learning objectives on critical thinking in your class or experience;
+- include student learning outcomes on critical thinking in your class or experience;

 - include one or more inquire-apply-reflect-communicate experience(s) in your class;

-- attend each of the professional development sessions (see specific calls for dates)
+- attend each of the professional development sessions (see specific calls below for dates);

 Co-Curricular Inquiry ARC Experience Applications

 The deadline for current experience proposals is 30 September 2016.

 Examples of co-curricular Student Learning Experiences might include residence halls, athletics, centers affiliated with the university, and non-academic departments and programs, anywhere where students might benefit from developing their critical thinking outside for-credit classes.
 Staff members must have approval from their supervisors to participate if they are teaching during regular work hours.
-Spring 2014 professional development activities for our Spring 2017 cohort include a one-time reading circle (December 7, 1:00-3:00PM), redesign workshops on December 15, 10:00AM-4:00PM (lunch included) and 8:00AM-12:00PM December 16 (breakfast included).
-Participants will be asked to meet twice during the fall semester.
+Fall 2016 professional development activities for our Spring 2017 cohort include a one-time reading circle (December 7, 1:00-3:00PM), redesign workshops on December 15, 10:00AM-4:00PM (lunch included) and 8:00AM-12:00PM December 16 (breakfast included).
+Participants will be asked to meet twice during the spring semester.